 Fall Semester-This semester normally is scheduled from late August to mid-December.
-A full-time load is a minimum of 6-12 unit hours, depending upon specific program requirements.
+A regular load is 6-12 unit hours, depending upon specific program requirements.

 Spring Semester-This semester normally is scheduled from mid-January to mid-May.
-A full-time load is a minimum of 6-12 unit hours, depending upon specific program requirements.
+A regular load is 6-12 unit hours, depending upon specific program requirements.
 A one-week Spring break is normally scheduled during March or April.
 The University Spring break does not usually coincide with public school district Spring breaks.